 - …those who are interested in learning about all aspects of food such as food hygiene, nutrition and functions of ingredients and learning new recipes and skills

 Mrs K James (email@example.com)

 Level 3 Diploma in Food Science and Nutrition (WJEC)

-Students will study Unit 1 which is Meeting Nutritional Needs of Specific Groups, which includes basic nutrition as well as more in depth studied into the chemical structure, function, sources and deficiencies.
-This unit of nutrition will also look at the nutritional needs of different age groups and people who suffer from dietary related illnesses.
-Students will then apply this nutritional knowledge to inform their controlled assessment which requires students to make a three course meal in a three hour time limit based on a brief issued by the exam board.
-Food Science and Nutrition supports subjects such as PE, Biology and Health and Social Care.
+Students will study Unit 1 - Meeting Nutritional Needs of Specific Groups, which includes basic nutrition as well as more in-depth studies into the chemical structure, function, sources and deficiencies.
+This unit of nutrition will also look at the nutritional needs of different age groups and people who suffer from dietary-related illnesses.
+Students will then apply this nutritional knowledge to inform their controlled assessment which requires students to make a three-course meal in a three-hour time limit based on a brief issued by the exam board.
+Food Science and Nutrition supports subjects such as PE, biology, and health and social care.

-Students will study two units which are ensuring Food is Safe to Eat and Experimenting to Solve Food Production Issues.
-Ensuring food is safe to eat unit will cover topics such as microorganisms, systems in place in different work areas in order produce safe food.
-Experimenting to solve food production issues unit will give students the opportunity to experiment with different ingredients in recipes to understand the function and purpose in different food products.
+Students will study two units which are Ensuring Food is Safe to Eat and Experimenting to Solve Food Production Issues.
+Ensuring Food is Safe to Eat unit will cover topics such as microorganisms, systems in place in different work areas in order to produce safe food.
+Experimenting to Solve Food Production Issues unit will give students the opportunity to experiment with different ingredients in recipes to understand the function and purpose of different food products.

 Beyond the Classroom:

-- Opportunities for trips to Bath Spa University, Purbeck Ice Cream.
+- opportunities for trips to Bath Spa University and Purbeck Ice Cream.

 - Brown, A.C.
 (2010).
 Understanding Food: Principles and Preparation (4th Ed).
 USA: Wadsworth Publishing

 - Unit 1 is compulsory and worth 50% of the qualification.
 There is an exam, which is 90 minutes long and marked externally.
 There is a mixture of short and long response questions.